Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Here's the cold, hard truth about a hiking trail: it doesn't give a rip about your comfort.

-Which is why women hikers have learned to dress in layers of protection against cold, heat, copious moisture, damaging ultraviolet rays from the sun, wind, abrasive surfaces, prickly vegetation, stinging insects, intrusive eyes - maybe all on the same hike!
+Which is why women hikers have learned to dress in layers of protection against all the insults Mother Nature can hurl at us:

 Is the idea of layering new to you?